dluhhbiu/dluhhbiu.github.io/_posts/2018-04-14-how-to-send-email-from-the-server-and-not-get-into-spam.md

 apt update
 apt install mailutils -y
 ```
 Select `Internet Site`.
-And write your domain in next step.
+And write your domain in the next step.
 For example, I will use `example.com`

 ### SPF
 Create txt record